Costco Aussie Bites - Most Underrated Costco Snack? (Organic)

 If you are allergic to any of these, please proceed with caution.

 Can you freeze Aussie Bites?

 Yes, you can freeze Aussie Bites.
-Their label states they are freezer friendly and they do really well by simply placing them in a ziploc bag.
-You can throw a few Aussie Bites in a bag and place directly in the freezer after squeezing out as much air as possible.
+Their label states they are freezer friendly and do really well by simply placing them in a Ziploc bag.
+You can throw a few Costco Aussie Bites in a bag and place them directly in the freezer after squeezing out as much air as possible.